The Drama Department is a hub of creative activity at St Helen’s and Drama is an extremely popular subject both within and outside the classroom.

 The study of drama within lessons is supported by regular opportunities to watch dynamic and exciting professional productions outside of school.
 With regular trips to watch productions at the Oxford Playhouse, London Theatres, Bristol Old Vic and the Watermill Theatre in Newbury, students enjoy watching a wide range of theatre.
 Live Theatre forms a key part of the GCSE and A level courses and students review the productions they have watched, learning about both performance and theatre design elements.
 We also enjoy welcoming professional touring theatre companies to perform within our Studio Theatre at St Helen’s.

-Recent theatre trips have included: The Crucible, The Boy With Two Hearts, Brief Encounter, Wuthering Heights, The Ocean at the End of the Lane, Six, An Inspector Calls, Broke, The Life of Pi, and A Mini Summer Night’s Dream, as well as visiting productions of The Sleeping Sword and Jane Eyre.
+Recent theatre trips have included: The Father and the Assassin, The Empress, My Neighbour Totoro, The Crucible, The Boy With Two Hearts, Brief Encounter, Wuthering Heights, The Ocean at the End of the Lane, Six, An Inspector Calls, Broke, The Life of Pi, and A Mini Summer Night’s Dream, as well as visiting productions of The Sleeping Sword and Jane Eyre.

-Students enjoy a wide range of enrichment experiences, which vary each academic year, and these are always designed to enhance student learning.
+Students enjoy a wide range of enrichment experiences that vary each academic year and are always designed to enhance student learning.
 Offering access to the inspiring work of professional theatre makers gives our students the opportunity to apply their enhanced learning to their own work, inspiring them to achieve their very best both within and outside the classroom.

 Extracurricular

-Students have recently enjoyed the opportunity to attend the Edinburgh Fringe Festival with an original production run jointly with Abingdon School.
-St Helen’s drama students have also enjoyed much recent success at auditions for the National Youth Theatre, National Youth Music Theatre, the Royal Academy of Dramatic Art, Oxford School of Drama and Rose Bruford College.
+Students have recently enjoyed the opportunity to attend the Edinburgh Fringe Festival with an original production.
+St Helen’s Drama students have also enjoyed much recent success at auditions for the National Youth Theatre, National Youth Music Theatre, the Royal Academy of Dramatic Art, Oxford School of Drama and Rose Bruford College.

 Take a look at our Beyond page to find out more.